melsonGit/serial_cpp_vs_parallel_cuda/README.md

 # Future of this project

-With regards to the overall design of the code; being more acclimated to an OOP approach, I found myself steering more towards procedural programming as I became more familiar with CUDA.
-Perhaps in the future I will look at pushing a more OOP stance on the code, as well as collating all programs into a one single program.
+With regards to the overall design of the code; being more acclimated to an OOP approach, I found myself steering more towards procedural programming as I became familiar with CUDA.
+I would consider a pure OOP approach to be somewhat unnecessary for this particular project, partly due to the overhead involved.
+However, I wish to integrate all programs into one, and an OOP approach will help in that regard.
 As it stands, I believe each program serves the purpose it was made for.
 In the near-future, I wish to try and refactor most of the code.

 # Program Logic: Vector Addition